plone/documentation/docs/install/containers/examples/nginx-plone.md

 ## Access Plone via Browser

 After startup, go to `http://plone.localhost/` and you should see the site.
+You can also open the main Plone control page where you can create more Plone sites at `http://plone.localhost:8080`.

 ## Shutdown and cleanup